UK Company Restoration

 As online company restoration advisers and specialists we can assist you with the procedure for application to the Treasury Solicitor and Registrar of Companies.
 We will deal with all of the legal matters and appoint experienced solicitors to submit your application to Court and the Registrar of Companies on your behalf.

-- Prepare the draft claim and a statement of truth in support
+- Prepare the draft claim and witness statements

 - Receive the issued claim and serve it on the Registrar of Companies and Treasury Solicitor